Open navigation

 3. Click +ADD A FILTER to create a new filter.

-You can add, edit, or remove filters anytime by navigating to Resources in Looker Studio’s top menu and clicking Manage filters.
+You can add, edit, or remove filters anytime by navigating to Resource in Looker Studio’s top menu and clicking Manage filters.

 Building a filter